gdtdrv/Machine-Learning/README.md

 ## Multi-level Modeling

-applied hierarchical linear models in order to investigate the factors, which affect exam perofrmance of studentsq for a university project.
+applied hierarchical linear models in order to investigate the factors which affect exam perofrmance of students for a university project.

 ## Dissertation